jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ## Tooling

 There are two main options for working with the gNMI API: CLI or GUI based tooling.

-THe gnmi_cli CLI based tooling provides a sample use case where the device hostname is retreived, and the YangSuite GUI based toolinng provides a much richer user experience when first working with the API.
+The gnmi_cli CLI based tooling provides a sample use case where the device hostname is retreived, and the YangSuite GUI based toolinng provides a much richer user experience when first working with the API.

 ### gnmi_cli with TLS and the gNMI secure-server on port 9339